Groundbreaking Research into the Personality Assessment of Leaders

 Why Not the Big Five?

 The Big Five personality framework (Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) was derived from descriptions of people in general.
-But leaders are not 'people in general.'
-When followers describe their leaders, two factors emerge that the Big Five simply cannot capture:
+But in the leadership context, certain personality traits stand out and cluster into five distinct leader personality dimensions.

 1.